Innotrans now has a Thales Rolling Laboratory Lucy dedicated to Autonomous Rail Technologies

 What if your train had independent vision and thought?

-Trains with autonomous capabilities are now a reality thanks to Thales.
+Trains with autonomous capabilities are now reality thanks to Thales.

-The Thales RailBotTM autonomous technology enables a train to comprehend its environment,
+The Thales RailBotTM autonomous technology enables train to comprehend its environment,

 make decisions, and follow its goal without requiring human involvement.